 Divorce Mediation Services

 Divorce mediation is increasingly well known and becoming widely accepted in all parts of the country.
-At St. Louis Divorce and Mediation Services, you and your spouse sit down in the same room with a neutral mediator.
-With the help of your mediator, you and your spouse work through all the issues and allow you to make agreements to settle your divorce.
+At St. Louis Divorce and Mediation Services, you and your spouse sit down in the same room with a neutral divorce mediator.
+With the help of your mediator, you and your spouse work through all the issues, allowing you to make the agreements needed to reach a divorce settlement and positive parenting plan.

 What to expect in mediation